kmackay/emk/docs/manual.md

  * emk_dir -- The directory which contains the emk module.
  * options -- A dict containing all command-line options passed to emk (ie, arguments of the form key=value).
 You can modify the contents of this dict.
  * explicit_targets -- The set of explicit targets passed to emk (ie, all arguments that are not options).
+ * traces -- The set of targets that will be traced once the build is complete (for debugging).

 ### Global modifiable properties:
  * default_has_changed -- The default function to determine if a rule requirement or product has changed.
 If replaced, the replacement